jasonknight/hyde/README.md

 # Basic Idea

 You create a series of files with markdown in them, the program recursively compiles them to HTML in the target directory in the same structure.
-Files named with an _ are special and not compiled.
+Files named with an `_` are special and not compiled.

 ## Special files

 ### _layout.html

 Will be picked up by the compiler and overrides the default compiled in.
-Only requirement is the special action {{.Content}}.
+Only requirement is the special action `{{.Content}}`.

 Each directory can have its own _layout.html

 ### xxxx--some-file-name.md

-Naming a file like this (replacing xxxx with some alphanumeric id) allows you to refer to that file anywere with functions like {{link_to "xxxx"}} to get a full absolute URL.
+Naming a file like this (replacing xxxx with some alphanumeric id) allows you to refer to that file anywere with functions like `{{link_to "xxxx"}}` to get a full absolute URL.

 ### Partials (or any file really)